-I wonder how much Monkey will expect for pocket-money?
-I wonder how old he will be when he asks for pocket-money?
+I wonder how much my son will expect for pocket money?
+I wonder how old he will be when he asks for pocket money?
 My pocket-money memories are of always feeling worse off than my friends.
-I can’t remember exactly how old I was when I realised that all of my friends were getting pocket-money and I wasn’t.
+I can’t remember exactly how old I was when I realised that all of my friends were getting pocket money and I wasn’t.
 This is my entry in the Tots100 Pocket Money Tales competition with Roosterbank.

 I can’t remember, but now I wonder if my pocket-money tantrum hit the home at the same time my Dad was made redundant.
 Probably!
 Would be just like me.
 I do remember being told I could have 20p a week but I needed to up my help around the house to get that amount.
 I can remember being suitably unimpressed with both the amount and the extra jobs!

-So when it comes to Monkey asking for pocket money I’m sure my Dad will chuckle and be glad that it’s my turn to listen to – it’s not fair, it’s not enough, I don’t want to do jobs!!
-I will expect Monkey to help around the house, to earn his pocket money, but hopefully I will be in a position to offer him the going rate for his efforts!
+So when it comes to my son asking for pocket money I’m sure my Dad will chuckle and be glad that it’s my turn to listen to – it’s not fair, it’s not enough, I don’t want to do jobs!!
+I will expect him to help around the house, to earn his pocket money, but hopefully, I will be in a position to offer him the going rate for his efforts!